edaehn/bitsgalore.github.io/_posts/2020-03-11-does-microsoft-onedrive-export-large-ZIP-files-that-are-corrupt.md

 - 14 March 2020: added analysis with Python *zipfile*, and updated conclusions accordingly.
 - 17 March 2020: added update with links to Info-Zip and p7zip issue trackers.
 - 18 March 2020: added link to test file.
-- 8 June 2020: added reference to *Fix-OneDrive-Zip* script by Paul Marquess
+- 8 June 2020: added reference to *Fix-OneDrive-Zip* script by Paul Marquess.

 [^1]: For unzip you can check this this by running it with the `--version` switch.
 If the output includes `ZIP64_SUPPORT` this means ZIP64 is supported.